Feature aware covariance estimation, with application to mixtures of chemical exposures: Data Description and Modeling

-As evidenced by the sample covariance matrix, there is some shared structure among exposures, particularly among chemicals in the between-group covariances.
-For example, three parabens exhibit a strong positive correlation for within dust and within wristband measurements, and this relationship is statistically significant.
+As evidenced by the sample covariance matrix, there is some shared \red{correlation structure among exposures, particularly among those measured from the same assessment tool.} For example, \red{the three parabans in the phenol chemical class, EPB, MPB, and PPB,} exhibit a strong positive correlation \red{among measurements collected from dust samples and among measurements collected from wristbands}, and these relationships are statistically significant.
 This is expected as these parabens are commonly used in combination in personal care products, including lotion \citep{Guo2014}.
 In general, though, the empirical covariance or correlation matrix has a high error.
 Few correlations are determined to be statistically significantly different from zero.
-In particular, the null hypothesis of zero correlation is not rejected for 98.4\% of the pairs of between-source exposures.
-Given the sample size constraint of these data, it seems likely that this is due to low power and not to the true correlation structure being so highly sparse.
+In particular, the null hypothesis of zero correlation is not rejected for 98.4\% of the pairs of \red{ cross-covariances between dust and wristband exposures, that is, in the off-diagonal block.} Given the sample size constraint of these data, it seems likely that this is due to low power and not to the true correlation structure being so highly sparse.